tools have failed or need to be supplemented. (QE or ‘asset purchasing’) is a tool used by central banks to invigorate an when ‘conventional’

-Ordinarily a central bank (such as the Bank of England) will lower interest rates in order to encourage greater lending and spending and keep inflation on track.
-However, if interest rates have been cut as low as possible and economic activity has still not improved, then the central bank may inject a ‘quantity’ of money directly into the wider economy to boost the money supply and ‘ease’ the situation – i.e. 'quantitative easing'.
+However, if interest rates have been cut as low as possible and has not improved, then the may inject a ‘quantity’ of money directly into the wider to boost the and ‘ease’ the situation – i.e. ‘ ‘.

-The central bank does this by firstly creating a batch of new money, not by printing actual bank notes, but by simply crediting its own bank account electronically with an amount of virtual new money.
-It then uses this new money to buy assets, such as government bonds, from private sector businesses including high street banks, pension funds and insurance companies.
+The does this by firstly creating a batch of ‘new money’, not by printing actual notes, but by simply crediting its own account electronically.
+It then uses this new money to buy assets, such as , from private sector businesses including high street banks, pension funds and insurance companies.

-When the central bank buys up assets, their price rises and the yield (return or interest) on those assets falls.
-The sellers of those assets are then likely to use their new money to buy other assets such as equities and corporate bonds, which depresses yields further.
-Reduced yields means the cost of borrowing is reduced for businesses and individuals and as a consequence lending, spending and investment should all increase.
+When the buys up assets, their price rises and the yield (return or interest) on those assets falls.
+The sellers of those assets are then likely to use their new money to buy other assets such as equities and , which depresses yields further.
+Reduced yields mean the cost of borrowing is reduced for businesses and individuals and as a consequence , spending and investment should all increase.

 Also those banks which have increased funds in their account from the sale of assets should in theory be more inclined to provide loans, which again will lead to increased spending and investment.

-When the economy recovers, the central bank can then sell the assets it has bought and remove the cash it receives for those assets from the , so that in the long term no new money has been created.
+When the recovers, the can then sell the assets it has bought and removes the cash it receives for those assets from the , so that in the long term no new money has been created.

 was first used in the UK in 2009.
-The collapse of US banking giant Lehman Brothers in September 2008 precipitated a worldwide financial crisis which by 2009 had developed into a serious global economic downturn.
+The collapse of US banking giant Lehman Brothers in September 2008 precipitated a worldwide which by 2009 had developed into a serious global economic downturn.
 World GDP was forecast to fall to its lowest rate since World War II and in the UK GDP was down 2.4% in the first quarter of 2009.

-The Governor of the Bank of England, Mervyn King, said at the time: "It’s fair to say that in the Bank's 300 year history we have not seen measures of this kind enacted on this scale, but remember we haven’t either seen the scale of the problems to which we’ve had to respond.”
+The then Governor of the of England, Mervyn King, said, “It’s fair to say that in the ‘s 300 year history we have not seen measures of this kind enacted on this scale, but remember we haven’t either seen the scale of the problems to which we’ve had to respond.”

-The then Chancellor, Alistair Darling, had authorised the Bank in January of that year to set up an Asset Purchase Facility (APF) which would provide a framework for the MPC to use asset purchases for monetary policy purposes should that prove necessary.
-In February the Governor of the Bank of England wrote to the Chancellor requesting authorisation to use the facility and in March authorisation was given.
+The then Chancellor, Alistair Darling, had authorised the in January of that year to set up an Asset Purchase Facility (APF) which would provide a framework for the Committee to use for purposes should that prove necessary.
+In February the Governor of the of England wrote to the Chancellor requesting authorisation to use the facility and in March authorisation was given.

-Most of the assets purchased have been UK government securities (gilts), but the Bank has also purchased small quantities of high-quality private sector assets in order to support the flow of corporate credit.
+Most of the assets purchased have been UK securities (gilts), but the has also purchased small quantities of high-quality private sector assets in order to support the flow of corporate credit.